What is a Vegan Diet?

 4. MISCONCEPTION FOUR: VEGAN FOOD IS BORING!

-Yes of course vegans eat salads, but they also eat tacos, pasta, chocolate, tasty desserts, falafels and pizza.
+Yes of course, vegans eat salads, but they also eat tacos, pasta, chocolate, tasty desserts, falafels and pizza.
 Did you know that you can make cheese out of cashew?
 Or that you can make cookies out a can of chickpeas!?
 How about a decadent chocolate mousse made with ripe avocados or roasted sweet potatoes?
-Eating vegan is anything but boring, unless you’re eating salads all day long, thats is boring and not healthy.
+Eating vegan is anything but boring, unless you’re eating salads all day long, that’s boring and not healthy.

 Four reasons to go vegan: